visgl/deck.gl/docs/tips-and-tricks.md

-To get a handle on blending modes, it helps to consider that deck.gl renders in a separate transparent div on top of the map div, so it is actually the browser that blends the deck.gl output into the map, not WebGL, and the default blending in the browser typically does not give ideal effects.

-There is a CSS property `mix-blend-mode` in modern browsers that allows control over blending:
+To get a handle on blending modes, it helps to consider that deck.gl renders in a separate transparent div on top of the map div, so the final composition of the image a user see on the computer monitor is controlled by the browser according to CSS settings instead of the WebGL settings.
+Unfortuntely, the default blending in the browser typically usually does not give ideal results and the way the deck.gl development team to improve the blending effect is by specifying the CSS property `mix-blend-mode` in modern browsers to be `multiply`:

     .overlays canvas {
       mix-blend-mode: multiply;
     }

-`multiply` blend mode is usually the right choice, as it only darkens.
+`multiply` blend mode usually gives the expected results, as it only darkens.
-This will keep your overlay colors, but let map legends underneath remain black and legible.
+This blend mode keeps the overlay colors, but let map legends underneath remain black and legible.

 **Note:** that there is a caveat with setting `mix-blend-mode`: